ehringts/VerificationBasedValueFunctionRecovery/README.md

 ### `ConVsUncon.py`

 This script initializes the two-dimensional benchmark `ConUnconExample`, builds a Cartesian collocation grid, and compares two ways to approximate the value function.
 First, `ConRun(zeta)` builds Hermite value/gradient data, forms the Hermite Gram matrix in `functions/kernel.py`, and solves the direct constrained RKHS recovery problem with SLSQP.
 The constraints enforce the pointwise HJB verification equality and nonnegativity of the value samples.
 Second, `UnconRun(zeta)` runs product-kernel RKHS-PI on the same grid.
-The default setting is safe for a fresh repository: if no cached `data/ConUnconRun` file exists, the script runs a one-point demo with `zeta = 0.5` and a smaller grid.
-To reproduce the full sweep, set `RUN_FULL_SWEEP = True` in `ConVsUncon.py`; then the script sweeps the parameter `zeta`, stores `data/ConUnconRun`, and plots the relative error to the true value function and to the spurious HJB solution.

 ## Typical run order